-In 2020 nearly 18 million Americans were overdue with their rent and mortgage payments.
+In the first half of 2023 foreclosure activity started ticking upward.
 With many factors being responsible for an individual’s income, it is no surprise that there can sometimes be difficulties when it comes to making repayments.

 If you are a home buyer and have been unable to keep up with your mortgage repayments, then you may have acquired a letter stating that your home is going through pre-foreclosure.

 Alternatively, you may be looking to buy a property and see some listed as pre-foreclosure homes.
 Houses listed as so are those where home buyers have received a Notice of Default, but the properties have not sold at auction yet.